Claire Overbury – Flautist

 Claire has a love of Latin American and Spanish music, which led her to form her second duo partnership, Rouge, with guitarist Elena Zucchini, specialising in this repertoire.
 In June 2015 they were invited to the British Consulate in Jerusalem to play at the Queen’s birthday celebrations.

-Claire performs as a headline classical flautist on Cunard cruise liners and enjoys combining performing with visiting new and exciting places in the world.
+In addition to these ensembles, Claire performs on Cunard cruise liners as a classical recitalist, as well as performing alongside Helen Vidovich as Syrinx in headline shows, and enjoys combining performing with visiting new and exciting places in the world.